-The News and Views article reports the views of an internal or external experts on a newly published original article or data to highlight how it may improve the current understanding of concepts or mechanisms in life science.
-All original articles or data published recently in relevant journals, preprint servers or data repositories can be subject of a News and Views article in Cell Biology.
+The News and Views article reports the views of an internal or external experts on a newly published original article or data of a method, tool, resource or technology to highlight how it may improve the current technical issues allowing better understanding of concepts or mechanisms in life science.
+All original articles or data published recently in relevant journals, preprint servers or data repositories can be subject of a News and Views article in Cell Methods.
 Recently means less than a year counting to the News and Views article proposal.
 The article or data should be publicly accessible as Open Access.